Coral snake: Danger to humans

 New World coral snakes possess one of the most potent venoms of any North American snake.
 However, relatively few bites are recorded due to their reclusive nature and the fact they generally inhabit sparsely populated areas.
-Even in areas that are densely populated bites are rare.
+Even in areas that are densely populated, bites are rare.
 According to the American National Institutes of Health, there are an average of 15–25 coral snake bites in the United States each year.

 When confronted by humans, coral snakes will almost always attempt to flee, and bite only if restrained.
 In addition, coral snakes have short fangs (proteroglyph dentition) that cannot penetrate thick clothing although bites are possible through normal thin clothing.
 Any skin penetration, however, is a medical emergency that requires immediate attention.

 Historically, the venom of the North American Micrurus and Micruroides species was believed to contain powerful neurotoxins which could paralyze the breathing muscles, requiring mechanical or artificial respiration.
-It was usually reported that there was only mild pain associated with a bite and that respiratory failure could occur within hours.
-However recent studies on the bites of at least the Texas Coralsnake (Micrurus tener) have shown that these bites rarely require antivenom, don't usually show any systemic respiratory problems and can be intensely painful.
+It was usually reported that there was only mild pain associated with a bite and that respiratory failure could occur and onset of clinical symptoms may be delayed for as much as 10 to 18 hours.
+Coral snake venom contains a neurotoxic component and symptoms include pain from the bite, sialorrhea, paresthesia, ptosis, weakness, blurred vision, paralysis, fasciculation and diplopia.
+However recent studies on the bites of the Texas coral snake (Micrurus tener) have shown that these bites rarely require antivenom, don't usually show any systemic respiratory problems and can be intensely painful.
 Further studies are necessary to see if these clinical features are true of all Micrurus species.
+Body length in coral snakes appears to be positively associated with venom yield.

-Shortages of coral snake antivenin were previously reported, but one source states that production has resumed and, as of July 2021, Pfizer indicates that antivenin is available.
+Shortages of coral snake antivenom were previously reported, but one source states that production has resumed and, as of July 2021, Pfizer indicates that antivenom is available.